jamiesonbecker/formscrape.js/README.md

 Checkboxes and radios will be properly set in the resulting JSON document as regular JSON booleans (true and false).

+NOTE: if using with fillup.js, be sure to specify your stage div; for example, $(".myform", ".stage").formscrape(data); Otherwise, you may scrape your off-stage form, which is probably blank.
+This warning is true with formplode.js as well.

 Related
 -------